rachaelstanislaw/learn-pre-work/JavaScript/js_lectures.md

 - **Booleans** are the value of either _true_ or _false_.

-**3. Comparison Operators**
+**3. Comparison Operators **

 Coding is going to require a lot of comparisons!
-We can compare values a few different ways.
+We can compare values a couple different ways.

 - Equality operator: `==` or `===`
   - `==` converts the data values to the same data type before performing comparison through _type coercion_.